GMC-Modding-Team/Community-Mod-Compilation-Deprecated/pull_request_template.md

 c. [what did you tweak]

 **for other updates**
-cant think of anything else atm
+cant think of anything else ATM